-A copy of the immunization record signed or stamped by a physician or designee, registered nurse, or health department official indicating the dates of administration including month, day, and year of the required vaccines shall be acceptable in lieu of recording these dates on this form as long as the record is attached to this form.
+Check if the student's Immunization Records are attached using a separate form signed by HCP A copy of the immunization record signed or stamped by a physician or designee, registered nurse, or health department official indicating the dates of administration including month, day, and year of the required vaccines shall be acceptable in lieu of recording these dates on this form as long as the record is attached to this form.
 Form must be signed and dated by the Medical Provider or Health Department Official in the appropriate box.
 Please contact your local health department for assistance with foreign vaccine records.

-Student Name: Date of Birth: 1 / Sex: Race (Optional): Eth nnicity: Hispanic Non-Hispanic IMMUNIZATION RECORD C COMPLETE DATES S (month, day, year) OF VACCINE DOSES GIVEN Diphtheria, Tetanus, Pertussis Vaccine (DTP, DTaP) 1 2 3 4 5 Diphtheria, Tetanus (DT) or Tdap or Td Vaccine (given after 7 years of age) 1 2 3 4 5 Tdap Vaccine booster 1 Poliomyelitis Vaccine (IPV, OPV) 1 2 3 4 5 Haemophilus influenzae Type b Vaccine (Hib conjugate) only for children <60 months of age 1 2 3 4 Rotavirus Vaccine (RV) only for children < 8 months of age 1 2 3 Pneumococcal Vaccine (PCV conjugate) only for children <60 months of age 1 2 3 4 Varicella Vaccine 1 2 Date of Varicel Immunity: lla Disease OR Serolo ogical Confirmation of Varicella Measles, Mumps, Rubella Vaccine (MMR vaccine) 1 2 Measles Vaccine (Rubeola) 1 2 Serological Cor onfirmation of Measles ; Immunity: Rubella Vaccine 1 2 Serological Co Serological Confirmation of Rubella Immunity: Mumps Vaccine 1 2 Serological Co onfirmation of Mumps Immunity: Hepatitis B Vaccine (HBV) Merck adult formulation used 1 2 3 4 Hepatitis A Vaccine 1 2 Meningococcal ACWY Vaccine 1 2 Meningococcal B Vaccine 1 2 3 Human Papillomavirus Vaccine (HPV) 1 2 3 Influenza (Yearly) 1 2 3 4 5 Other 1 2 3 4 5 Other 1 2 3 4 5 I certify that this child is ADEQUATELY OR child care or preschool prescribed by the State OPRIATELY IMMUI Signature of Medical Provider or Health De partment Offi cial: Date (Mo. ., Day, Yr.):/
+Race (Optional): Ethr nicity: Hispanic Non-Hispanic IMMUNIZATION - OF VACCINE DOSES GIVEN Diphtheria, Tetanus, Pertussis Vaccine (DTP, DTaP) 1 2 3 4 5 Diphtheria, Tetanus (DT) or Tdap or Td Vaccine (given after 7 years of age) 1 2 3 4 5 Tdap Vaccine booster 1 Poliomyelitis Vaccine (IPV, OPV) 1 2 3 4 5 Haemophilus influenzae Type b Vaccine (Hib conjugate) only for children <60 months of age 1 2 3 4 Rotavirus Vaccine (RV) only for children < 8 months of age 1 2 3 Pneumococcal Vaccine (PCV conjugate) only for children <60 months of age 1 2 3 4 Varicella Vaccine 1 2 Date of Varic Immunity: ella Disease OR Serolo gical Confirmation of Varicella Measles, Mumps, Rubella Vaccine (MMR vaccine) 1 2 Measles Vaccine (Rubeola) 1 2 Serological C onfirmation of Measles Immunity: Rubella Vaccine 1 2 Serological C Serological Confirmation of Rubella Immunity: Mumps Vaccine 1 2 Serological C confirmation of Mumps Immunity: Hepatitis B Vaccine (HBV) 1 2 3 4 Hepatitis A Vaccine 1 2 Meningococcal ACWY Vaccine 1 2 Meningococcal B Vaccine 1 2 3 Human Papillomavirus Vaccine (HPV) 1 2 3 Influenza (Yearly) 1 2 3 4 5 Other 1 2 3 4 5 1 2 3 4 5